 There are a variety of text mining tools on the market that can be undeniably helpful to perform named entity extraction, sentiment analysis, keyword extraction, NPS analysis, and more.

 Now, it’s just a matter of finding out what’s best for you.
 What kind of text documents do you need to analyze?
-Do you need something that’s highly customizable to analyze industry-specific text, or something that’s super easy to implement?
+Do you need something highly customizable to gain insights from industry-specific text or something super easy to implement?

 MonkeyLearn is easy-to-use and can be configured to your specific needs.
-Sign up to MonkeyLearn for free and start data mining like a pro.
+Request a demo from one of our experts and start data mining like a pro.